denoland/deno_docker/README.md

 See example directory.

 Note: Dockerfiles provide a USER `deno` and DENO_DIR is set to `/deno-dir/` (which can be overridden).

-_If running multiple deno instances within the same image you can mount this directory as a shared volume._
+_If running multiple Deno instances within the same image you can mount this directory as a shared volume._

+## Thanks

+Thanks to [Andy Hayden](@hayd) for maintaining and setting up these images.